workingDog/StixToNeoDB/README.md

 domain objects (SDO) and relationships (SRO) to [Neo4j](https://neo4j.com/) nodes and relations using the [Java Neo4j API](https://neo4j.com/docs/java-reference/current/javadocs/).
 This allows for creating a new database or for adding new nodes and relations to an existing Neo4j graph database.

-### Exporting
+### Tools
-Once the Stix objects are in a Neo4j graph database, you can use these [export tools](https://github.com/jexp/neo4j-shell-tools) to
+Once the Stix objects are in a Neo4j graph database you can use the useful built-in tools to visualise and analyse the data.
+Other tools such as the [Tinkerpop](http://tinkerpop.apache.org/) framework and [Spark GraphX](https://spark.apache.org/graphx/) can easily link to the neo4j data for very large data sets processing.
-export them into GraphML, Cypher statements, CSV and binary formats.
-See also [how-2-convert](how-2-convert.md) for some explanations on how to convert Stix objects into those formats.
+You can also use these [export tools](https://github.com/jexp/neo4j-shell-tools) to export the data into GraphML, Cypher statements, CSV and binary formats.
+See also
+[how-2-convert](how-2-convert.md) for some explanations on how to convert Stix objects into those formats.

 ### References